deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

 class method :meth:`~mrsimulator.Simulator.run`.

 .. plot::
  :context: close-figs

  sim.run()

 The simulated spectrum is stored as a CSDM object in each method object under the :py:attr:`~mrsimulator.Method.simulation` attribute.
 For more information on the Core Scientific Data Model (CSDM), see the `csdmpy documentation <https://csdmpy.readthedocs.io/en/stable/>`_.
 Below we put the simulated spectra of the method at index 0 into the variable ``data_0``

 .. plot::
  :context: close-figs

  data_0 = sim.methods[0].simulation
  # data_n = sim.methods[n].simulation (for multiple methods)

 .. _config_simulator:

 Configuring the Simulator Object
 --------------------------------

-Up until now, we have been using the simulator object with the default settings.
+Until now, we have used the simulator object with the default settings.
-In ``mrsimulator``, we choose the default settings such that it applies to a wide range of simulations including, static, magic angle spinning (MAS), and variable angle spinning (VAS) spectra.
-In certain situations, however, the default settings are not sufficient to accurately represent the spectrum.
+In ``mrsimulator``, we choose the default settings such that it applies to a wide range of simulations, including static, magic angle spinning (MAS), and variable angle spinning (VAS) spectra.
+In certain situations, however, the default settings are insufficient to represent the spectrum accurately.

-The following code is used to create the plots in this section
+The following code is used to create the plots in this section.

 .. plot::
  :context: close-figs

-    import matplotlib.pyplot as plt
-    import matplotlib as mpl
+ import matplotlib.pyplot as plt import matplotlib as mpl

  mpl.rcParams["figure.figsize"] = (6, 3.5)
  mpl.rcParams["font.size"] = 11

  # function to render figures.
  def plot(csdm_object):
  ax = plt.subplot(projection="csdm")
  ax.plot(csdm_object.real, linewidth=1.5)
  ax.invert_xaxis()
  plt.tight_layout()
  plt.show()

 ----